status

 -

 Local changes — shown only if the working tree has modifications, new files, or deletions.
-Each file is listed with a 2-char
+Files are split into three groups:

 Feature branches — each branch is rendered as a side branch with its name in brackets, followed by its commits, closed with